 We are vulnerable to natural disasters and other calamities.
-Fire, floods, typhoons, earthquakes, power loss, telecommunications failures, wars, riots, terrorist attacks or similar events could cause severe disruption to our daily operations, and may even require a temporary closure of our facilities.
+Fire, floods, typhoons, earthquakes, power loss, telecommunications failures, wars, riots, terrorist attacks or similar events could cause severe disruption to our daily operations and may even require a temporary closure of our facilities.
 Our business could also be adversely affected by the effects of Ebola virus diseases, H1N1 flu, H7N9 flu, avian flu, Severe Acute Respiratory Syndrome (SARS), COVID-19, or other epidemics.
 Our business operation could be disrupted if any of our employees or contracted workers are suspected of having any of the aforementioned epidemics or another contagious disease or condition, since it could require our employees and contracted workers to be quarantined or our offices to be disinfected.
 In addition, our business, financial condition, results of operations and prospects could be materially and adversely affected to the extent that any of these epidemics harms the Chinese economy in general.

-For example, since December 2019, a novel strain of coronavirus, later named COVID-19, has severely impacted China and major countries globally.
-On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic.
-Many businesses and social activities in China and other countries and regions have been severely disrupted, including those of our industry customers.
+For example, since the breakout of the COVID-19 pandemic, many businesses and social activities in China and other countries and regions have been severely disrupted, including those of our industry customers.
 The global outbreak has also caused market panics, which materially and negatively affected the global financial markets, such as the plunge of global stocks on major stock exchanges in the middle of March 2020.
-Such disruption and the potential slowdown of the global economy in 2020 and beyond have had and could continue to have a material adverse effect on our results of operations and financial condition.
-For example, the average monthly number of delivery orders fulfilled through our on-demand delivery solutions was approximately 16.9 million in the first quarter of 2020, representing a decrease by approximately 42% compared to approximately 29.2 million in the previous quarter, albeit an increase by approximately 22% compared to approximately 13.9 million in the first quarter of the previous year.
+Such disruption and the potential slowdown of the global economy have had and could continue to have a material adverse effect on our results of operations and financial condition.
+For instance, in 2021, we experienced a surge in the number of delivery orders during the Chinese New Year as a result of the continuing impact of the COVID-19, which exceeded our normal delivery capacity.
+As a result, we temporarily adopted a subsidy policy to attract, retain and incentivize our workers to perform delivery services during the Chinese New Year.
+On the other hand, government efforts to contain the spread of COVID-19, including "stay-at-home" advice, widespread business closures, travel restrictions and emergency quarantines, adversely affected the customer demand of our other solutions, including mobility service solutions and housekeeping and accommodation solutions.